atavory/ibex/docs/source/function_transformer.rst

 #. applying functions or estimators to :class:`pandas.DataFrame` objects

-#. selcting a subset of columns for applications
+#. selecting a subset of columns for applications

 #. naming the output columns of the results